...

 Ways to keep your dental health optimal

-Here are some ways for older populations to keep their dental health optimal
+Here are some ways for older populations to keep their dental health optimal:

 • Brush your teeth twice a day with a soft-bristled toothbrush.
 Using an electric toothbrush may also be beneficial.